pdxiv/LuaScott/Adventure Editor Manual.md

 If the "-" key is pressed, the main menu is reentered.

-If any section of the data base has been entered past its limiting value (the value held in the HEADER) then all of the data will not be printed.
-To fix this, make sure the HEADER points to at least the highest value of the data base section being PRINTed.
+If any section of the database has been entered past its limiting value (the value held in the HEADER) then all of the data will not be printed.
+To fix this, make sure the HEADER points to at least the highest value of the database section being PRINTed.

 MODIFY command: